The Bachelor and race: The Bachelor 25 (2021)

 After the George Floyd protests surrounding Black Lives Matter came to national attention in 2020, fans launched a petition asking the franchise to diversify.
 In the 18 years and 40 seasons since the franchise's inception, Lindsay had been the only Black lead (The Bachelorette 16 had not aired yet at the time because its production was suspended from the original March 2020 production date due to the COVID-19 pandemic, and was not originally planned to star Adams).
 Lindsay also placed pressure on ABC and threatened to dissociate herself from the series unless it began to tackle diversity issues.
 Among the problems she noted were a lack of diverse producers, the "problematic storylines" created for people of color, and leads who lacked in interracial dating experience.
 Following the campaign, ABC announced Matt James as the first Black bachelor for the upcoming 25th season.
 James was originally to be cast in The Bachelorette 16 featuring Crawley and he dropped out from the original cast after being named as the lead, who is of biracial background, having a black father and white mother.
 This was hailed by executives as a move in the right direction to reverse the franchise's troubled history with race.
 ABC Entertainment executive Karey Burke stated: "This is just the beginning and we will continue to take action with regard to diversity issues on this franchise."
-Another executive, Rob Mills, echoed Burke's sentiments, stating: "I don’t want this to look like we’re patting ourselves on the back or taking a victory lap. ...
-We don’t want this, in any way, to seem like a cure-all ..."
+Another executive, Rob Mills, echoed Burke's sentiments, stating: "I don't want this to look like we're patting ourselves on the back or taking a victory lap. ...
+We don't want this, in any way, to seem like a cure-all ..."

 The Bachelorette 18 (2021)

 Prior to The Bachelor 25 finale, it was intended to have the continuity on the season of The Bachelor and The Bachelorette usually airs annually per television season, but the network ordered this season and the preceding season to air in 2021 and that had never done in The Bachelorette before.
 Michelle Young starred in The Bachelorette 18 in late 2021.
-Young is on a biracial background, having a black father and a white mother.
-During the airing of the season, all of the four finalists (Joe Coleman, Brandon Jones, Rodney Mathews and Nayte Olukoya) are also on a biracial background, having a black father and white mother as well.
+Young is of a biracial background, having a black father and a white mother.
+During the airing of the season, all of the four finalists (Joe Coleman, Brandon Jones, Rodney Mathews and Nayte Olukoya) are also of a biracial background, having a black father and white mother as well.